-- Exterior doors for fully accessible units (Type A) must have spring hinges. - Single lever deadbolts are required on all exterior doors to all residential units. - Insulated vinyl windows must be Model Energy Code compliant.
-Windows with.35 U-Factor and .30 SHGC compliant values or better are required for all new construction projects or when replacing windows in renovation projects. - Windows must be installed per manufacturer's specifications, including the installation of silicone caulk behind nail fins and rubber window flashing around exterior side of nail fins. - Bi-fold, by-pass, hollow core, pocket, and louvered doors are not allowed.
+- All exterior doors must be 36".
+Type A unit exterior entry doors must have spring hinges. - Single lever deadbolts are required on all exterior doors to all residential units. - Insulated vinyl windows must be Model Energy Code compliant.
+Windows with 0.35 U-Factor and 0.30 SHGC compliant values or better are required for all new construction projects or when replacing windows in renovation projects. - Windows must be installed per manufacturer's specifications, including the installation of silicone caulk behind nail fins and rubber window flashing around exterior side of nail fins. - Bi-fold, by-pass, hollow core, pocket, and louvered doors are not allowed. - All windows in Type A accessible units must have accessible window hardware.